saikz72/SupportQ/README.md

 * Create question
 * Notification

-Optional:
-* FAQ

 **Flow Navigation** (Screen to Screen)

 * Login screen
    * => Home feed
 * Registration screen
    * => Home feed
-* Create a question/concern
+* Create a question
-   * => Returns to home feed after user posts a question/concern
+   * => Returns to home feed after user posts a question
 * Stream Screen
    * => navigation to a detail screen on click of a post
 * Profile screen